Merchandising Grid: The Mechanism for Product Portfolio Management

 Since the number of possible slots is frozen, whenever marketing teams take a decision to introduce any new product into this grid, they will also need to decide which product they want to discontinue.
 Not only that, a discontinuation and liquidation plan for the existing inventory of the product has to be chalked out.
 Taking these decisions in a systematic and timely manner will allow for a smooth liquidation of the products, even as they are selling in small volumes in the market.
-This will eliminate issues related to leftover inventory in the supply chain and distribution channel.
+This will eliminate issues related to supply chain management.

 Reacting to an Emerging Category or Line of Business

 Sometimes a new category, not a part of the original merchandising grid, may emerge.
 For example, an automobile spares company may decide that it wants to be present in the emerging Electric Vehicle (EV) segment.
 Initially, a new row or column would have to be inserted into the grid.
 However, over time, some of the older cells that were occupied by increasing obsolescent products (e.g., Internal Combustion engines, in the example of the automobile company) will eventually disappear as the sales of those products reduce and fall below the economic threshold.